chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Dynamic Mixture of Experts: An Auto-Tuning Approach for Efficient Transformer Models](https://arxiv.org/abs/2405.14297): introduction paper
 - [ ] [Efficient All-to-All Collective Communication Schedules for Direct-Connect Topologies](https://arxiv.org/abs/2309.13541): all_to_all comm, HPDC'24
 - [ ] [Scattered Mixture-of-Experts Implementation](https://arxiv.org/abs/2403.08245): ScatterMoE, an implementation of Sparse MoE
+- [ ] [Shortcut-connected Expert Parallelism for Accelerating Mixture-of-Experts](https://arxiv.org/abs/2404.05019): the Shortcut-connection looks more like a algorithm optimization, and provide oppotunity for overlapping

 #### MoE training